- What are Direct Payments?

 4. What is the Process?

 The arrangements for Direct Payments will be included in the child's/young person's Education, Health and Care Plan, following an Education, Health and Care Needs Assessment.
-See Children and Young People Aged 0-25 with Special Educational Needs and Disabilities Procedure.
+See Children and Young People Aged 0-25 with Special Educational Needs and Disabilities (SEND) Procedure.

 5. Direct Payments Can be Spent on Employing a Personal Assistant (PA)